Manio1109/ctf-writeups/challenges/thm-padelify/writeup.md

 - No password required
 - Session hijacking achieved

-**Privilege escalation successful**
+**Privilege escalation successful!**

 ---

 ### 7. Moderator Access
-I replaced my cookie with the stolen one.
+I replaced my own session cookie with the stolen moderator cookie.
-After refreshing, I was logged in as moderator.
+After refreshing the page, I was logged in as the moderator account.

 **What is the flag value after logging in as a moderator?**
 ```text